sashuu69/home-weather-station/README.md

 ## Features

 1. Collects AQI, CNG, LPG, smoke, temperature, humidty, rain presence and heat index.
+The values from gas sensors are converted to PPM.
+Thank you for [Bharath Kinnera](https://www.youtube.com/channel/UCRqjLSpVN0EyjDmoq2dKJwg) for this [Gas sensor PPM conversion video](https://www.youtube.com/watch?v=w5kyyQCsyfQ).
 2. Stores the data in a log file and Firebase.
 3. Dispays the data in a LCD display.
-4. A telegram bot for fetching values
+4. A telegram bot for fetching values.

 ## Folder Structure